MichealDownard/MichealDownard/README.md

-<h2 align="left">Hi 👋!
-My name is micheal and I'm a frontend and python developer, from Scotland, United Kingdom</h2>
+<h2 align="center">Hi 👋!
+My name is Micheal and I'm a Front-end and python developer, from Scotland, United Kingdom</h2>

 ###